1999 Hofstra Flying Dutchmen football team

 The 1999 Hofstra Flying Dutchmen football team represented Hofstra University during the 1999 NCAA Division I-AA football season.
 It was the program's 59th season, and they competed as an Independent.
 The Flying Dutchmen earned a berth into the 16-team Division I-AA playoffs as the #3 seed, but lost in the quarterfinals to Illinois State, 37–20.
 They finished #5 in the final national poll and were led by 10th-year head coach Joe Gardi.

-The 1999 season was the last in which Hofstra went by the nickname "Flying Dutchmen."
+1999 was the last season in which Hofstra went by the nickname "Flying Dutchmen."
 Toward the end of the end of the 1999–2000 academic year, the school decided to change the nickname for their sports teams to "Pride" effective the following school year.

+The season was overshadowed by the death of offensive lineman John Ciampi from a drug overdose.
+Ciampi, a junior and starting tackle, had been found in a semi-conscious state in his dormitory on October 31 before dying at a hospital later that day.